alexmcross18/infrastructure-and-detection-as-code-CI-CD-pipeline/README.md

 **Validation before deployment**

-Both detection and policy pipelines run an explicit `validate` step before `create`.
+The detection and policy pipelines both run an explicit `validate` step before `create`.
 This catches ARM schema errors and permission issues before any changes are made to the target environment.
+If validation fails, the deploy step never runs — the pipeline stops cleanly with the error surfaced in the logs.

 **Loop-based deployment**